jenhuls/flow-css/README.md

 .alerts--show {} /* state */
 ```

-This a basic draft for a better styleguide implementation for web projects focus on scalability and maintainability.
+This a basic draft for a better styleguide implementation for web projects focusing on scalability and maintainability.

 ## References
 * [Structuring CSS in large projects](https://medium.com/peergrade-io/structuring-css-in-large-projects-37f1695f5ec8)